canonical/lxd/doc/howto/network_increase_bandwidth.md

 - Apply the same changes as described above for the LXD host.
 - Set the `queue.tx.length` device option on the instance profile or configuration.
+  For example, to do this for the LXD default profile:

+       sudo lxc profile device set default eth0 queue.tx.length "10000"